G7a torpedo: Design

-The TI was initially fitted with a combined mechanical/magnetic exploder.
-This had both issues with the design of the mechanical deflection arms being too short, and the magnetic igniting-mechanism failing to be properly tuned for the natural magnetic fields in the northern hemisphere and narrow fiords.
-These issues led to premature or late detonations, as well as failing to detonate even when hitting the target in numerous cases during the period of 1939-41 known as the German "Torpedokrise" (torpedo crisis).
+For the period 1934-1940 the only available warhead for the TI and TII were of the Ka type, with two available pistols: The Pi G7A-AZ and the Pi G7a-MZ.
+The former was a direct-acting mechanical pistol, while the latter had an additional proximity mechanism (magnetic influence).
+Both mechanisms were flawed and contributed to the German "Torpedokrise" (Torpedo Crisis) which lasted from the start of the war and through 1942.
+The mechanical deflection arms was designed too short, and the magnetic igniting-mechanism couldn't be properly tuned for the natural magnetic fields in the northern hemisphere and narrow fjords.
+These issues led to premature or late detonations, as well as failing to detonate even when hitting the target, in numerous cases during this period until properly working pistols were introduced with first the mechanical Pi1, and later the combined mechanical/magnetic Pi2.
 Also, the depth mechanism had a design-issue leading to leakage of vacuum when stored on the U-boats, causing the torpedo to run deep.
 The problems were common for the TI and TII torpedoes, but the TI also had issues with weak engine blocks (cracking at 44 kt setting), and the TII had issues with poorly performing batteries.

 The problems were so serious, Admiral Dönitz said, "...never before in military history has a force been sent into battle with such a useless weapon."

 In general, all issues were resolved by 1942 when new depth mechanisms and new pistols had been developed and put into service.
 The TII was then also replaced by the TIII with improved batteries.

 Use

 There is at least one recorded case of a U-boat being bombed based upon her position being given away by a TI's wake.
 On 14 September 1939, U-30 was attacked by loitering United Kingdom Fairey Swordfish naval bombers when she fired a TI from her stern torpedo tube at the SS Fanad Head.
 U-30 was undamaged in the attack and served until she was scuttled at the end of the war.

-The TI were also issued in versions with program-steering gyroscopes, using the Fat I and Lut I or Lut II pattern running mechanisms - primary for use in attacking convoys.
+The TI were also issued in versions with program-steering gyroscopes, using the Fat I and Lut I or Lut II pattern running mechanisms - primary for use in attacking convoys and as self-defence against allied escorts.